Islamic State suffers double blow as Ramadi falls, leaders killed

 Air strikes on Islamic State's leadership helped explain recent battlefield successes against the group, which also lost control of a dam on a strategic supply route near its de facto capital of Raqqa in Syria on Saturday.

-"Part of those successes is attributable to the fact that the organization is losing its leadership," Warren said.
+"Part of those successes is attributable to the fact that the organisation is losing its leadership," Warren said.

 He warned, however: "It's still got fangs."